Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 # Configuration #

-On first launch, the mod will create `MissionControl.ini` and `MissionControl.log` in the game's user data folder, i.e. %AppData%\..\LocalLow\Auroch Digital\Mars Horizon
+The mod config file on BepInEx is `BepInEx\configs\Zy.MarsHorizon.DeepSpaceSlots.cfg`.

-You can edit the ini file to adjust the number of slots and requirement of missions.
+On other mod loaders it is `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon\DeepSpaceSlots.ini`.

-You can also key slots to other buildings, missions, and/or researches, if you know their in-game id.
+You can edit the config file to disable some features or adjust the numbers.

-Each setting have a short description that explains its effects.
+BepInEx also has a configuration manager plugin which can modify the parameters on the fly.

 # Compatibility #